dyrkabes/Carpool/README.md

 The tests cover most of the interactions between different layers though there's always some place to test more.

 ## Next steps
-I'd like to enrich the project with the following features and enchancements:
+I'd like to enrich the project with the following features and enchancements.
-First priority:
  - App Icon!
  - Add filter and search to the car list.
  - Make generic function to unify views registering.